donallw/IDD-Final-Project/README.md

 ### Results

 The turnstile performed well in delivering the pills but the prototype had severe limitations.
-It can only hold one pill in each tunel at a time, if more pills are put in the pipes, there is no mechanism to control how many are released.
+It can only hold one pill in each tunnel at a time, if more pills are put in the pipes, there is no mechanism to control how many are released.
 Someties a few go through and other times they get stuck and no pills go through.
 This was our next design challenge.

 ### Desig 2 - Gear system